Code-Institute-Submissions/IBrazyI-The-Drunken-Goblin/README.md

 ## Technologies Used

 ### Languages
-- HTML5: Used as the basic structure for Index/Play page, also used to create header element for all pages.
-- CSS3: Used to style and structure all content.
+- Python/Flask- Used to create all functionality of the site, all pages are rendered using flask methods.
+    - Flask has also been used to connect the site to the Mongo.DB database where all information is stored and accessed from.
-- Java script: Used to provide all functionality for all aspects of the site including; game play and interactions, dynamically changing information displayed on pages and also for the intro sequence.
+- HTML- Used for all template pages for the site and then rendered using flask.
+Also used for the basic form structure and validation.
+- CSS- Mostly used in conjunction with the Materialize CSS library to style and structure all the pages.
+- Javascript- Used via JQuery and use to activate the Materialize CSS drop down selectors.
 ### Programs
 - VS Code: Where all coding took place.
-- Adobe XD: Used to create wireframes.
+- Balsamic: Used to create wireframes.
+- Heroku: Used to deploy the site for public use.
 - Git Hub: Used to host the websites repository.
 - Git Hub Desktop: Used to access the repository linking it to online Git Hub profile.
 - IAmResponsive: Used to test responsiveness of site.